 - Scale App Runtime as elastic and reliable workloads

 Moreover, these need to be accomplished with unprecedented speed and agility to support newer business models and revenue channels.
 Consider this: 27,000 technical professionals were surveyed in the 2017 State of DevOps Report by Puppet.
-It was found that high performing teams deploy code multiple times to production in a day.
-They have lead times of less than 1 hour to deploy changes into production, and mean times of less than 1 hour to recover.
-Also, they have change failure rates of 10-15% on an average.
-We are talking about some serious organization performance when it comes to application delivery.
+It was found that high-performing teams deploy code multiple times to production in a day.
+They have lead times of less than 1 hour to deploy changes into production and mean times of less than 1 hour to recover.
+Also, they have change failure rates of 10-15% on average.
+We are talking about some serious organizational performance when it comes to application delivery.

-Traditionally, most platforms and processes within enterprise IT operations have relied on command line scripts, specialized tools, and closed set of skilled personnel to perform application delivery.
+Traditionally, most platforms and processes within enterprise IT operations have relied on command-line scripts, specialized tools, and a closed set of skilled personnel to perform application delivery.
 This approach does not suit well to address complex modern enterprise needs as described in Table 1.
 It would simply be not scalable.

 New-generation application architecture revolves around microservices and the need for on-demand delivery of these services to production.
 This calls for a relook at platforms that can iron out the complexity of dealing with continuous delivery, ensuring scale and velocity while providing full visibility and faster recovery.
-The ability to provide self service, democratization of DevOps, and standardized best practices goes a long way to meet the needs of the modern software-driven enterprise.
+The ability to provide self-service, the democratization of DevOps and standardized best practices go a long way to meet the needs of the modern software-driven enterprise.

 The best way for enterprises looking to modernize DevOps is to focus on IT operations, keeping the application context in mind — as opposed to focusing on the nitty-gritty of the underlying IT infrastructure.
 To put in simple terms, simplify the App delivery operations of IT by providing the right level of abstraction required to ease adoption and scale operations.